instruxi-io/SxT-Utils-Hardhat/README.md

 	}
 #

+9. Generate all of the table security files.
+Note, that the output here is a dependency for the biscuit making process in step 10.

+#
+	sxt-utils:saveTableSecurity --schema <schema> --businessobject <businessObject>

+#

-9. Generate all of the table-level biscuits.
+10. Generate all of the table-level biscuits.
 Run this command for each table in your business object.
 Note, biscuit making has a dependency on WASM making it incompatible with Typescript.
 For this step use NPM.

 #